7 ways to get healthy on a budget

 3. Ditch your gym membership

-Research shows Australians are spending $2.4 billion dollars a year on gym memberships they barely use.
+Research, opens in a new tab shows Australians are spending $2.4 billion dollars a year on gym memberships they barely use.
 If you’re paying a premium for a gym you hardly step into, it might be time to ditch your membership and look for a new way to workout.

 Dust off your bike, lace up your joggers and lay out a yoga mat in your living room; exercise doesn’t have to cost a thing.
 With plenty of YouTube exercise videos and apps offering everything from yoga to run training and Tabata, there are a heap of free workout options at your fingertips.